Handheld Cellular Phone

 Created First Fraud Mitigation Systems

 Subscriber Computing, Inc. (SCI): Subscriber Computing, at Harris’ direction, developed systems that would monitor cellular switch traffic and report on probably fraud to carriers.
 As the technology to “clone” phones and provide for fraudulent subscriptions became more viable, fraudsters were able to access carrier networks without detection and used their facilities without paying.
-SCI built one on first of many detection systems.
+SCI built one of the first of many detection systems.

 Cellular Credit Card Phone Service